Credit Management

 My DSO Manager offers a set of powerful features to manage accounts receivable and to improve working capital.

-So why do we grant a deferred payment to our customers?
+So why do we grant a payment term to our customers?

-Nowadays it is so obvious to invoice with a payment term that we don't realize what that means: a transfer to your customer of a part of the vital element of your business: cash.
+Nowadays, it is so obvious to invoice with a payment term that we don't realize what that means: a transfer to your customer of a vital element of your business: cash.

-Either you absolutely trust your customers and pray that they pay you, or you apply Credit Management concepts.
+Either you place absolute trust in your customers, their organization and their finances, and pray that they pay you, or you do credit management.

-To read: Credit Manager, anatomy of an unusual species.
+Read our article Credit Manager: Anatomy of an unusual species.

 Sales process steps: